Critical-Social-Epi/GSS_class_working_conditions/analysis_1_15_21_MICE.md

     + depress: whether respondent has ever been diagnosed by a healthcare professional with depression
     + mntlhlth: days of poor mental health in past 30 days

-* Select QWL variables:
-    + mustwork: Mandatory to work extra hours
-    + chngtme: How often r allowed change schedule
-    + famwkoff: How hard to take time off
-    + wkvsfam: How often job interferes fam life
-    + secondwk: R has job other than main
-    + learnnew: Job requires r to learn new things
-    + workfast: Job requires r to work fast
-    + wrktime: R has enough time to get the job done
-    + workdiff: R does numerous things on job
-    + toofewwk: How often not enough staff
-    + overwork: R has too much work to do well
-    + myskills: Job allows r use of skills
-    + trainops: R have the training opportunities
-    + opdevel: Opportunity to develop my abilities
-    + respect: R treated with respect at work
-    + trustman: R trust management at work
-    + manvsemp: Relations bw management and employees
-    + suphelp: Supervisor helpful to r in getting job done
-    + supcares: Supervisor concerned about welfare
-    + wkfreedm: A lot of freedom to decide how to do job
-    + lotofsay: R has lot of say in job
-    + wkdecide: How often r take part in decisions
-    + satjob1: 	Job satisfaction in general
-    + fairearn: How fair is what r earn on the job
-    + fringeok: Fringe benefits are good
-    + rincblls: Income alone is enough
-    + laidoff: R was laid off main job last year
-    + jobsecok: The job security is good
-    + any_disc_haras: Any discrimination or harassment on job (created by me from several more specific variables focused separately on racism, sexism, etc.)
-    + safetywk: Worker safety priority at work
-    + safehlth: Safety and health condition good at work
-    + safetywk: No shortcuts on worker safety
+* QWL variables:
+    +	wrktype	  :	Work arrangement at main job
+    +	yearsjob	:	Time at current job
+    +	waypaid	  :	How paid in main job
+    +	wrksched	:	Usual work schedule
+    +	moredays	:	Days per month r work extra hours
+    +	mustwork	:	Mandatory to work extra hours
+    +	chngtme	  :	How often r allowed change schedule
+    +	wrkhome	  :	How often r works at home
+    +	whywkhme	:	Usual reason r work at home
+    +	famwkoff	:	How hard to take time off
+    +	wkvsfam	  :	How often job interferes fam life
+    +	famvswk	  :	How often fam life interfere job
+    +	hrsrelax	:	Hours per day r have to relax
+    +	secondwk	:	R has job other than main
+    +	learnnew	:	Job requires r to learn new things
+    +	workfast	:	Job requires r to work fast
+    +	workdiff	:	R does numerous things on job
+    +	lotofsay	:	R has lot of say in job
+    +	wktopsat	:	Satisfaction comes from work
+    +	overwork	:	R has too much work to do well
+    +	knowwhat	:	R knows what's expected on job
+    +	myskills	:	Job allows r use of skills
+    +	respect	  :	R treated with respect at work
+    +	trustman	:	R trust management at work
+    +	safetywk	:	Worker safety priority at work
+    +	safefrst	:	No shortcuts on worker safety
+    +	teamsafe	:	Mgt and employees work together re safety
+    +	safehlth	:	Safety and health condition good at work
+    +	proudemp	:	R proud to work for employer
+    +	prodctiv	:	Work conditions allow productivity
+    +	wksmooth	:	Workplace runs in smooth manner
+    +	trdunion	:	Workers need strong unions
+    +	partteam	:	R work as part of a team
+    +	wkdecide	:	How often r take part in decisions
+    +	setthngs	:	How often r set way things done
+    +	toofewwk	:	How often not enough staff
+    +	promteok	:	Rs chances for promotion good
+    +	opdevel	  :	Opportunity to develop my abilities
+    +	hlpequip	:	Enough help and equip to ge the job done
+    +	haveinfo	:	Enough info to get the job done
+    +	wkfreedm	:	A lot of freedom to decide how to do job
+    +	fringeok	:	Fringe benefits are good
+    +	supcares	:	Supervisor concerned about welfare
+    +	condemnd	:	R free from conflicting demands
+    +	promtefr	:	Promotions are handled fairly
+    +	cowrkint	:	Coworkers take a personal interest in r
+    +	jobsecok	:	The job security is good
+    +	suphelp	  :	Supervisor helpful to r in getting job done
+    +	wrktime	  :	R has enough time to get the job done
+    +	cowrkhlp	:	Coworkers can be relied on when r needs help
+    +	trainops	:	R have the training opportunities
+    +	manvsemp	:	Relations bw management and employees
+    +	hvylift	  :	R do repeated lifting
+    +	handmove	:	R perform forceful hand movements
+    +	wkpraise	:	R is likely to be praised by supervisor
+    +	wkbonus	  :	R is likely to get a bonus or pay increase
+    +	fairearn	:	How fair is what r earn on the job
+    +	rincblls	:	Income alone is enough
+    +	laidoff	  :	R was laid off main job last year
+    +	jobfind1	:	How easy for r to find a same job
+    +	trynewjb	:	How likely r make effort for new job next year
+    +	wkageism	:	R feels discriminated because of age
+    +	wkracism	:	R feels discriminated because of race
+    +	wksexism	:	R feels discriminated because of gender
+    +	wkharsex	:	R sexually harassed on the job last 12 months
+    +	wkharoth	:	R threatened on the job last 12 months
+    +	health1	  :	Rs health in general
+    +	physhlth	:	Days of poor physical health past 30 days
+    +	mntlhlth	:	Days of poor mental health past 30 days
+    +	hlthdays	:	Days of activity limitation past 30 days
+    +	usedup	  :	How often during past month r felt used up
+    +	backpain	:	R had back pain in the past 12 months
+    +	painarms	:	R had pain in the arms in the past 12 months
+    +	hurtatwk	:	Number of injuries on the job past 12 months
+    +	spvtrfair	:	Supervisor is fair
+    +	strredpg	:	Access to stress management
+    +	phyeffrt	:	Rate physical effort
+    +	slpprblm	:	Trouble sleeping last 12 months
+    +	satjob1	  :	Job satisfaction in general
+    +	knowschd	:	How far in advance know work schedule
+    +	usetech	  :	Percentage of time use tech
+    +	stress12	:	Stress management program last 12 months
+    +	hyperten	:	Told have hypertension or high blood pressure
+    +	arthrtis	:	Told have arthritis or rheumatism
+    +	diabetes	:	Told have diabetes
+    +	depress	  :	Told have depression
+    +	weight	  :	R weighs how much
+    +	height	  :	R is how tall
+    +	ntwkhard	:	Past week not work hard enough
+    +	misswork	:	Miss work for health past 30 days

 ```r